AMEST/Mimisbrunnr/README.md

 - Hosting
   - Simple scalable
   - Three types of caching (one for single node and two for multiple nodes)
-  - Three types of persistent storage (file storage)
+  - Four types of persistent storage (file storage)
   - Prometheus like metrics with PushGateway support

 ## Screenshots